Sylviss/Poker_AI_Project/README.md

 Note that:
   - The pygame implement only support games of player vs AIs.
 It currently do not support player vs players and AI vs AIs, since it's impossible for players to play in 1 machine and AI games are faster on terminal.
-  - The game logs and many useful informations is printed out in the terminal.
+  - The game logs and many useful informations are printed out in the terminal.

 ## Training your own opponent modeling model:
 - Firstly, you should make a backup file of poker_ai/ai/ml/default_data.json, as it is our model's default data.